 Vanity Countertops & Cabinets

-After removing the vanity, cap off the drain pipe to prevent sewage gases from escaping into your home.
-Either push a large rag into the drain pipe or use plastic and tape to cover the opening.
-Now that your old bathroom vanity is removed, you’re ready to install your brand new bathroom vanity.
+After removing the vanity, cap the drain pipe to prevent sewage gases from escaping.
+You can push a rag into the drain or cover it with plastic and tape.
+Now your old bathroom vanity is removed, and your space is ready for a new installation.